List of unproduced television projects based on Marvel Comics: X-Men: Pryde of the X-Men

-X-Men: Pryde of the X-Men is a pun on the name of Kitty Pryde, the youngest of the X-Men.
-The series that this episode was intended to launch never materialized; Marvel Productions would have to go back to the drawing board for 1992's X-Men.
-Funding for this pilot actually came from the budget for RoboCop: The Animated Series.
+TV-pilot that was intended to launch a series.
+Funding for this pilot came from the budget for RoboCop: The Animated Series.
 Instead of making a 13th episode of RoboCop, Marvel Productions decided to use their funding to have Toei Animation produce the animation for this pilot.
-The pilot itself is most specifically influenced by issues #129-139 of Uncanny X-Men.
 Shortly after this pilot was delivered, Marvel started having financial issues (New World Pictures, who purchased the Marvel Entertainment Group or MEG from Cadence Industries in 1986, sold MEG in January 1989 to the Andrews Group) and stopped work on just about everything but Muppet Babies.
-This pilot effectively marked the end of the Marvel animated universe created by DePatie-Freleng Enterprises/Marvel Productions, which began with Fantastic Four (1978) and continued with Spider-Woman (1979), Spider-Man (1981), Spider-Man and His Amazing Friends (1981) and The Incredible Hulk (1982).
-The X-Men themselves had previously guest starred in several episodes of Spider-Man and His Amazing Friends, although that particular series isn't necessarily in the same continuity as "Pryde of the X-Men".

 Solarman

 In 1988 a 22-minute animated Solarman pilot was produced, which its creator David Oliphant maintained ownership of, since he produced over $400,000 for its production, with Marvel acting as a licensee.
 It was released on VHS as a cross promotion tie-in with the first issue of Marvel Comics' adaptation.
 The pilot finally aired on October 24, 1992, as a special on Fox Kids, a week prior to the debut of the X-Men animated series.
 According to Oliphant, a major studio offered $15 million to create 64 animated episodes of Solarman, but the studio cancelled this offer soon after on the advice of their consultants, who cautioned that Saturday morning superhero cartoons would soon die out in popularity.